-A new program will be piloted in Chaska in summer of 2019, an irrigation efficiency program.
 This program aims to conserve groundwater and prevent water runoff by improving the efficiency of irrigation systems.
 Conservation of groundwater will save both residents and the city financial resources and protect water supplies for future residents.
 Prevention of runoff will help protect lakes and rivers.
+The City of Chaska and Carver County Water Management Organization received a grant in 2020 from the Metropolitan Council to continue this program from 2019.

-- Must have a smartphone (necessary to program and to control the controller).
+- Must have a smartphone.
+This is necessary to program and to control the controller.

-- Must have in-home 2.4 GHz OR dual band Wi-Fi access; replacement controller is NOT compatible with 5 GHz.
+- Must have in-home 2.4 GHz OR dual band Wi-Fi access; Rachio controller is NOT compatible with 5 GHz.

-It is suggested that interested applicants contact an irrigation professional to assess the condition of their system prior to application.
+Interested applicants should assess the condition of their system prior to application.
 Run each station for 2-3 minutes, observe any obvious sprinkler problems, and fix them.
-Common issues to look for are listed below:
+If you have a irrigation contractor, request they perform an audit and look for the following.

 - sprinkler heads that do not turn due to wear